cihangirtuncer/cihangirtuncer/README.md

 ## Hi there, I’m Cihangir.

-- 🎓 I'm studying computer engineering and I want to be a mobile developer.
+- 🎓 I'm studying computer engineering and I am interested in Android and IOS mobile development.
 - 💻 I am interested in Flutter and have been working on it for 2 years.
 - ⭐ Giving great importance to daily routines and working discipline is the key to success for me.
 - 💪 My hobbies are swimming, traveling and crossfit.
+-

 ## Connect with me: